open-edge-insights/eii-azure-bridge/README.md

         }
     ]

-    // ... omited rest of EIS configuration ...
+    // ... omited rest of EII configuration ...
 }
 ```

-The following environmental variables must be set in the `EISAzureBridge/.env` file
+The following environmental variables must be set in the `EIIAzureBridge/.env` file
 in order to have the sample ONNX UDF download your model from an AzureML Workspace:

 |             Setting             |                      Description                  |